electricimp/QL720NW/README.md

        .print();
 ```

-## To Do
+## Known Issues

-- Issue: Printer appears to drop uart commands while printing.
+- Issue: The QL-720NW appears to drop uart commands while printing.
 Workaround add a pause after calling print method.
+The QL-1050 does not have this issue.
 - Issue: Printer is inconsistant when resetting font and font size between print jobs.
 Workaround always set font and font size for each label printed.
-- Not all features have been implemented, may want to add more functionality to driver.

 ## License